khudgins/documentation/console/network/load_balancers.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Elastic load balancers (ELB) are an offering from Amazon Web Services that are well supported in
-enStratus.
+Enstratius.
 ELB are advantagous because they can be cheaper to operate than server based
 solutions.
 Additionally, the configuration requirements for ELB are often simpler than using server-based
 load balancing.

-To provision a new elastic load balancer using enStratus, navigate to Network > Load
+To provision a new elastic load balancer using Enstratius, navigate to Network > Load
 Balancers.
 Select +Create Load Balancer.
 A single dialog box will present the
 configuration options for the load balancer.